alecthomas/participle/README.md

    populated with _all_ tokens captured by the node, _including_ elided tokens.

 These related pieces of information can be combined to provide fairly comprehensive error reporting.

+<a id="markdown-limitations" name="limitations"></a>
+## Limitations

+Internally, Participle is a recursive descent parser with backtracking (see `UseLookahead(K)`).

+Among other things, this means that they do not support left recursion.
+Left recursion must be eliminated by restructuring your grammar.

 <a id="markdown-ebnf" name="ebnf"></a>
 ## EBNF